paulowe/gcp/3.scaling and automation/managed-instance-groups.md

     - Queue-based workload ( Cloud Pub/Sub )

 Monitoring your metrics such as CPU utilization is essential to defining good autoscaling policies

+## Health checks
+Configuring **Health checks** is important for Load balancing and managed instance groups.

+A health check is similar to an **uptime check in Stackdriver** monitoring.

+Define :
+- a protocol,
+- port and
+- health criteria.

+Based on this Configuration GCP computes a health state for each instance.

+The **health criteria** defines
+- How often to check whether instances are healthy (Check Interval)
+- How long to wait for a response (Timer)
+- How many Successful attempts are decisive (Health threshold)
+- How many failed attempts are decisive (Unhealthy threshold)